janlelis/idiosyncratic-ruby.com/source/posts/50-naming-too-good.html.md

 ARTICLE

 As long as you do not define a method with the name of a keyword, Ruby will not complain.
 Still, it is often better to avoid naming things like existing methods.
 It carries potential for future bugs and also confuses newcomers.
-You might change the name in the future, but miss some occurences, which will then do something completely different.
+You might change the name in the future, but miss some occurrences, which will then do something completely different.
 It also [makes debugging harder](https://tenderlovemaking.com/2016/02/05/i-am-a-puts-debuggerer.html#what-if-the-thing-implements-the-method-method).

 A simple workaround is to append an `_` to critical identifiers.
 Some variables names that I find myself wanting to choose sometimes, but which should not (or cannot) be used: